synapticloop/templar/README.md

 > Templar templating engine

-(Documentation now lives here: [https://synapticloop.github.io/templar/](http://synapticloop.github.io/templar/))
+A lightweight java templating engine - and by lightweight we mean a small number of lines of code... (that weights in around 100k jar size):

-A lightweight java templating engine - and by lightweight we mean a small number of lines of code... (that weights in around 90k):
+(Documentation may live here: [https://synapticloop.github.io/templar/](http://synapticloop.github.io/templar/))

-## how fast is it??
+## How Fast Is It??

 No idea! - I guess the answer is 'fast-enough' depending on what you want to do with it.